 Now, retailers can now upload their entire catalog to Pinterest to create Product Pins on Pinterest.
 Product pins enable consumers to see dynamic information about an item within a pin, including its price, availability, and where it can be purchased.

-Consumers can click through a product pin to buy the item on the retailer’s website!
+Consumers can click through a product pin to buy the item on the retailer’s website.
 This makes Pinterest better able to compete with Instagram’s shopping feature.
 Pinterest recently reported that a younger audience on their network is more engaged.

-What Should You Do With YOUR Social Media Posts Now?
+What To Do With Your Social Media Posts?

 My advice at this point would be to use more videos.
 If you are extremely uncomfortable with video, then create images into videos with Canva or another service available out there.